Reviewed by: Eleanor Fairford, Full Governing Body, 26th September 2022

 - 24 Organised exploitation and trafficking

-- 25 Peer on Peer abuse including ‘sexting’ and children displaying Harmful Sexual Behaviours
+- 25 Child on Child abuse including ‘sexting’ and children displaying Harmful Sexual Behaviours

 - 26 Preventing Radicalisation